Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 <!-- START DESCRIPTION lightstreamer-example-mpnstocklistmetadata-adapter-java -->

-This project includes the resources needed to develop a Metadata Adapter for the [Lightstreamer - MPN Stock-List Demo - iOS Client](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-ios#lightstreamer---mpn-stock-list-demo---ios-client) and the [Lightstreamer - MPN Stock-List Demo - Android Client](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android#lightstreamer---mpn-stock-list-demo---android-client) that is pluggable into Lightstreamer Server.<br>
+This project includes the resources needed to develop a Metadata Adapter for the [Lightstreamer - MPN Stock-List Demo - iOS Client](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-ios), the [Lightstreamer - MPN Stock-List Demo - Android Client](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android), and the [Lightstreamer - MPN Stock-List Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-javascript) that is pluggable into Lightstreamer Server.<br>
 The Stock-List demos simulate a market data feed and front-end for stock quotes.
-They show a list of stock symbols and updates prices and other fields displayed on the page in real-time.
-Both clients support Mobile Push Notifications (MPN).<br>
+They show a list of stock symbols and update prices and other fields displayed on the page in real-time.
+All clients support Mobile Push Notifications (MPN).
+The HTML Client in particular supports Web Push Notifications.<br>

 ## Details